Can Oman Build a Better Planned City?

-In a region of crazily ambitious megacities, Oman's latest project may be more viable.
+In a region of crazily ambitious megacities, this Persian Gulf urban project may be more viable.

 The petro-states of the Persian Gulf do not lack for outlandish and ambitious urban projects: See the man-made islands of Dubai, a supertall curved skyscraper in Kuwait, or the enormous clock tower in Mecca that’s the size of six Big Bens.
 The region also has a particular penchant for planned cities—scratch-built instant metropoli built in the hope of diversifying economies that rely heavily on oil.